aKaReZa75/aKaReZa75/README.md

 7. 🙌 [Donations](https://github.com/aKaReZa75#-donations)
 8. ✉️ [Contact Me](https://github.com/aKaReZa75#%EF%B8%8F-contact-me)

-> [!NOTE]
+> [!IMPORTANT]
-> The tree diagrams in each section represent the content provided within that section, which will be gradually expanded and made more comprehensive over time.
+The tree diagrams in each section represent the content provided within that section, which will be gradually expanded and made more comprehensive over time.

 # 👾 Microcontrollers
 The **Microcontrollers** section is organized to help you explore the essential concepts and peripherals in microcontroller development.